|

 Loetz

-compote of blue iridescent glass with oil spot decoration stands
+Papillon glaze compote of blue iridescent glass features the

-with the exterior oil spots.
-Many Loetz glassmaking techniques
+oil spots.
+Many Loetz glassmaking techniques rivaled Tiffany

 Source: Loetz: